jojoparra/jojoparra/README.md

 - 👋 Hi, I’m @jojoparra
 - 👀 I’m interested in programming and coding!
-- 🌱 I’m currently learning how to code.
+- 🌱 I’m a transitioning teacher self-learning how to code.
-- 💞️ I’m looking to collaborate on coding LOL.
+- 💞️ I’m looking to collaborate and get advice on my coding LOL.
 - 📫 How to reach me by messaging on here.

 <!---